feilongwang92/app-data/README.md

 The file specifies the function `distance`.
 The function is to compute the distance between two locations and is commonly used in almost every py files.
 - Input of the function: a list of two locations in longitude and latitude.
-- Output of the function: a float-type number giving the Euclidean distance between the input two locations in kilometers.
+- Output of the function: a float-type number that represents the Euclidean distance (in kilometers) between the input two locations.
 - A note following a previous discussion: The function computes "geodesic distance".
 The function should not be replaced by a simple Euclidean distance function, as latitude and longitude are not equivalent.
 Specifically, in the Seattle area, the geodesic distance will increase by about 100 meters if the latitude increases by 0.001, but the geodesic distance will increase by only about 20 meters if the longitude increases by 0.001.
 And this difference between latitude and longitude should be unique in different areas of the Earth.

 #### [util_func.py](https://github.com/feilongwang92/app-data/blob/master/processing/util_func.py "util_func.py")